A2 Hosting boasts exceptional web hosting despite its lack of name recognition.

 Like most web hosts, A2 offers several different hosting options.
 The plans can be segmented into four different categories:

 I’ll go over the pricing and features for each of these plans as we continue.

 A2 Hosting has some of the best shared web hosting plans on the market today.
 The choices are competitively priced, and offer plenty of benefits.
 A2’s shared plans definitely deliver in terms of performance as well.

-There are three different shared plans to choose from.
+There are four different shared plans to choose from.
 Here’s a quick overview of each one.

-For less than $3 per month, the Lite package might seem appealing to some of you with a small single website.
-But with that said, I’d recommend the Swift plan, at a minimum.
+For less than $3 per month, the Startup package might seem appealing to some of you with a small single website.
+But with that said, I’d recommend the Drive plan, at a minimum.

-Don’t get me wrong; the Lite and Swift plans are still faster than average in terms of shared hosting.
+Don’t get me wrong; the Startup and Drive plans are still faster than average in terms of shared hosting.
 But the Turbo plan is as fast as it gets.